 In this article, we’ll review who can get government auto insurance in the three states it’s offered – California, Hawaii and New Jersey.
 We’ll also give tips on how to lower your auto insurance rates if you don’t qualify for a government-sponsored plan.

-You can start finding the lowest prices from the best auto insurance companies in your area using our free tool below.
+You can start finding the lowest prices from the best auto insurance companies in your area using our free tool above.
 Simply type in your ZIP code to get started.

 What is Government Auto Insurance, Exactly?

 Government-sponsored auto insurance programs, also called public auto insurance, are designed to help low-income families gain access to affordable insurance.
 Currently, these programs are only offered in California, Hawaii and New Jersey.
 Maryland has a similar program, but it is not government-sponsored.

 Since public auto insurance programs are backed by state governments, they can offer drivers significantly lower rates than traditional insurance companies.
 Each state has unique income-based qualification requirements, which we’ve outlined below.

 California’s government auto insurance requirements are fairly straightforward.
 To enroll in the program, called California’s Low Cost Auto Insurance Program (CLCA), you must have a valid state driver’s license, be over 16 years of age and own a vehicle valued under $25,000.
 You must also have a good driving record.

 As noted above, each state also has income-based requirements.
 In California, the maximum allowable income will vary based on your household size: